Loredana Toma

 Loredana Elena Toma (born 10 May 1995) is a Romanian weightlifter, two time World Champion and six time European Champion competing in the 58 kg and 63 kg categories until 2018 and 64 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
-She now competes at the 71kg category.
+She now competes at the 71 kg category.

 Career

 Olympic Games

 In August 2024, Toma competed in the women's 71 kg event at the 2024 Summer Olympics held in Paris, France.
 She lifted 115 kg in the Snatch placing third but she failed three attempts in the Clean & Jerk.

 World Championships

 After winning the 2017 European Weightlifting Championships she competed at the 2017 World Weightlifting Championships in the 63 kg division.
 She won gold medals in the snatch, clean & jerk and total, finishing with a total of 237 kg, a full 12 kg over the silver medalist Lina Rivas.
-She won the 2022 World Weightlifting Championships in the 71kg division, snatching a new world record of 119kg and clean and jerking 137kg for a total of 256kg.
+She won the 2022 World Weightlifting Championships in the 71 kg division, snatching a new world record of 119 kg and clean and jerking 137 kg for a total of 256 kg.